Welcome to the Student Disability Resource Center (SDRC)

-What is the current plan for Fall 2021?
+What is the current plan for Winter 2022?

-Information about Fall 2021 instruction is located on the Safe Return to Campus website.
+Information about Winter 2022 instruction is located on the Safe Return to Campus website.
 We will continue to monitor the pandemic closely and will follow public health guidance issued by federal and state health officials and the Centers for Disease Control and Prevention (“CDC”).

-Will all Fall 2021 courses be taught remotely?
+Will all Winter 2022 courses be taught remotely?

 Which courses will be taught remotely?

-Will I be required to attend my Fall 2021 classes in person?
+Will I be required to attend my classes in person?

 Yes.
 When courses are offered in-person, students are generally expected to attend those courses in person.